pixty/console/rapi/README.md

 	// Gets profile by its id.
 Only not empty fields will be returned(!) a.ge.GET("/profiles/:prfId", a.h_GET_profiles_prfId)

+	// Gets profile persons by its id.
+Persons will not contain profile or matches references a.ge.GET("/profiles/:prfId/persons", a.h_GET_profiles_prfId_persons)

 	// Updates profile AvatarUrl and list values.
 All fieds will be updated like
 	// provided.
 It is not a PATCH, if a field is not set, it is considered as
 	// removed.
 It is SNAPSHOT UPDATE